wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 Security-conscious users might want to note that Git and GPG both (as of Jan 2020) still make heavy use of SHA-1 in spite of it being [extremely](https://sha-mbles.github.io/) [broken](https://arstechnica.com/information-technology/2020/01/pgp-keys-software-security-and-much-more-threatened-by-new-sha1-exploit/).
 Now, we don't have time to unpack all that... but it still seems worth mentioning.

 It would be awesome to be able to swap out GPG for, say, [age](https://github.com/FiloSottile/age) here.
-A lot of things would have to change for that to be possible, but maybe someday.
+Yes, a lot of things would have to change for that to be possible, but... maybe someday.

 ## sys-net